zhuy31/microtuble-tracking/README.md

 WIP

-Neural network with the aim of taking a set of images of microtubles and outputting a time-continous series of data specifying the motion of the tubles.
+Code for the tracking of microtubles

+Two methods:
+1) Manual tracking (WIP)
+2) Hybrid CNN and RNN neural network (nn.py)